azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

            -StorageAccountName "PolicyStorageAccountName"
 ```

-Step 5: If all above steps works fine.
-You can point back your AzSK setting to online policy server by running "IWR" command generated at the end of *Update-AzSKOrganizationPolicy*
+Step 5: If all the above steps works fine, you can point back your AzSK setting to online policy server by running "IWR" command generated at the end of *Update-AzSKOrganizationPolicy*

 You can also set up a 'Staging' environment where you can do all pre-testing of policy setup, policy changes, etc. A limited number of
-people could be engaged for testing the actual end user effects of changes before deploying them broadly.
+people could be engaged in testing the actual end user effects of the policy changes before deploying them for broader usage.
 Also, you can choose to retain the staging setup or just re-create a fresh one for each major policy change.

-For your actual (production) policies, we recommend that you check them into source control and use the local close of *that* folder as the location
+For your actual (production) policies, we recommend that you check them into source control and use the local clone of *that* folder as the location
 for the AzSK org policy setup command when uploading to the policy server.
 In fact, setting things up so that any policy
 modifications are pushed to the policy server via a CICD pipeline would be ideal.
 (That is how we do it at CSE.)
 Refer [maintaining policy in source-control]() and [deployment using CICD pipeline]().